Cathedral Basilica of the Immaculate Conception (Denver): Exterior

-The building is in the shape of a Latin cross measuring 195 by 116 ft with the nave rising to 68 ft.
+The cathedral has the shape of a Latin cross measuring 195 by 116 ft with the nave rising to 68 ft.
 The main façade houses three entrances and is framed by two 221 ft spires.
 The structure is constructed of Indiana limestone and granite from Gunnison, Colorado.
-The altar, statuary, pedestals, pulpit, communion rail, and bishop's chair are all made of Carrara marble from Carrara, Italy, while other element features including the confessional, vestibules, balustrades, risers, steps, baseboards, and pillar bases are all made out of Yule marble stone from Marble, Colorado.
+The altar, statuary, pedestals, pulpit, communion rail, and bishop's chair are all made of Carrara marble from Carrara, Italy.
+The confessional, vestibules, balustrades, risers, steps, baseboards, and pillar bases are fabricated with Yule marble from Marble, Colorado.